Producer responsibility for packaging

 In short, the new packaging ordinance means that producers have a responsibility to:

-- Contribute to the national targets for material recycling rates and packaging waste.
+- Contribute to the national targets for material recycling rates and packaging waste by ensuring that the packaging you put on the market is collected and recycled.

 - Only use packaging that can be recycled or reused.